BJS has recently released the following reports:

 The Bureau of Justice Statistics has released Crime Against Persons with Disabilities, 2009-2014 - Statistical Tables.

 This report details the rates of nonfatal violent victimization against persons with and without disabilities, describes the types of disabilities, and compares victim characteristics.
 Nonfatal violent crimes include rape or sexual assault, robbery, aggravated assault, and simple assault.
-The findings are based on the Bureau of Justice Statistics’ (BJS) National Crime Victimization Survey (NCVS). here.
+The findings are based on the Bureau of Justice Statistics’ (BJS) National Crime Victimization Survey (NCVS).
+The report is available here.

 JRSA Releases the Results from a Technical Assistance Needs Assessment

 This report details the results of a SAC needs assessment survey conducted by JRSA's Training and Capacity Building (TACB) committee.
-The foundation for this survey was a document produced by Stan Orchowsky and Jeff Sedgwick outlining the components of SAC Capacity across four areas - relationships, core statistical and data analytic capacities, communication and dissemination, and ethical conduct here.
+The foundation for this survey was a document produced by Stan Orchowsky and Jeff Sedgwick outlining the components of SAC Capacity across four areas - relationships, core statistical and data analytic capacities, communication and dissemination, and ethical conduct.
+The report is available here.